Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Examples

+will be called the \emph{drift} of $T$.
+Notice that there is no harm in using $\mu$ instead of $\mu_a$ in (\ref{def-drift}).
+We will do so throughout the paper.

-If $\mathcal{S}_a$ is the circle constructed by identifying the endpoints of $[0,a]$, and $T_a: \mathcal{S}_a \into \mathcal{S}_a$ is defined by $T_a(x) := T(x)$ mod $a$, it easy to see that $T_a$ is a Lebesgue-preserving, uniformly expanding map of the circle, with bounded distortion.
-It thus possesses all the good mixing properties one expects \cite{bg}. $T$ is a sort of lift of $\mathcal{S}_a$ to $\R$, which we might call \emph{quasi-lift}.
-Not that we are interested in the actual lift, which fails to preserve the Lebesgue \me.
-(Quasi-lifts and similar maps have often been used in nonlinear physics as toy models for normal and anomalous diffusion; see, e.g., \cite{sj, k, ac, khk} and references therein.)
+The assumption (A7) imposes stringent conditions on $\phi$, making the present \sy s special examples of $\Z$-extensions of expanding circle maps.
+Quasi-lifts and similar maps have often been used in nonlinear physics as toy models for normal and anomalous diffusion; see, e.g., \cite{ac1, ac2}, \cite{k, khk}, \cite[Sect.~3.3]{sj}, and references therein.

-\begin{proposition} A quasi-lift of an expanding circle map, as defined above, is irreducible and exact. \end{proposition}
+\begin{proposition} A quasi-lift of an expanding circle map, as defined above, is exact.
+Furthermore, up to null sets, $\R$ coincides with $\con$, $\dis_{+\infty}$, or $\dis_{-\infty}$, depending on the drift $\E_\mu (\phi)$ being, respectively, zero, positive, or negative. \end{proposition}